How ScryCheck scores Commander decks

 Why doesn't my commander show synergy bonuses?

-Commander synergy detection covers 100+ popular commanders with dedicated profiles.
-If your commander isn't profiled, the deck is still analyzed normally — you just won't see commander-specific bonuses.
+Commander synergy detection covers 100+ hand-curated profiles plus 700+ commanders with synergy signals auto-generated from a corpus of analyzed decks.
+If your commander isn't covered yet, the deck is still analyzed normally — you just won't see commander-specific bonuses.
+Coverage grows as more decks are analyzed.